Albany Rd, SE5

 - Barbeques: There are two designated areas for barbecues round by the lake.
 You can use one of the purpose built barbecues that just need charcoal or bring a disposable one for use on the concrete plinths.

-- Play areas:The Adventure Playground and Go Kart track for 8-16s are on Albany Road near Wells Way.
+- Play areas:The Adventure Playground for 8-16s is on Albany Road near Wells Way.
 The under fives playground situated in front of the cafe at Chumleigh Gardens next to the over fives playground with new climbing equipment and banked hills for cycling and rolling down.

 - Car Park: The car park has spaces for 25 cars.
 Parking is free for up to four hours.